2024 Independent Games Festival Competition Rules

 - Rights: Before submitting an Entered Game, the Entrant must have obtained the written permission of all persons or entities having any rights in the Entered Game.

 - Updates: Entered Game updates are permitted during the Nominating Period.
 Patched updates from competitors via the web portal will be permitted throughout the judging process.
-However, Sponsor does not guarantee the viewing or application of every patch/update by the Nominating Committee.
+However, Sponsor does not guarantee the viewing or application of every patch/update by the Nominating Committee or Finalist Committee.

 - Platform: Entered Games may run on any platform (Windows, Mac, console, mobile/handheld, etc.).
-We cannot guarantee that judges will have access to any special hardware required to play your game.
+We cannot guarantee that the Nominating Committee or Finalist Committee will have access to any special hardware required to play your game.

 - Finalists: Finalist games from previous years are not eligible for re-submission into the Competition.
 This does not apply to honorable mentions.